unocss/unocss/docs/integrations/eslint.md

 - `@unocss/order` - Enforce a specific order for class selectors.
 - `@unocss/order-attributify` - Enforce a specific order for attributify selectors.
 - `@unocss/blocklist` - Disallow specific class selectors [Optional].

-### `@unocss/blocklist`
+- `@unocss/enforce-class-compile` - Enforce class compile [Optional].

-Throw warning or error when using utilities listed in `blocklist` get matched.
+### Optional rules

-This rule is not enabled by default.
+These rules are not enabled by default.
 To enable it, add the following to your `.eslintrc`:

 ```json
 {